nkbao-dn23/ImageMagicK-RCE/README.md

 # ImageMagicK-RCE
-Me: Hi dule, install imagemagick and convert this image to jpg for me.
+Me: Hi dule, install imagemagick and convert this image to jpg for me. (sending helpme.png file to him)

 My friend: Okela wait me a sec ...
 ```sh